LabKey/wnprc-modules/docker/README.md

 docker build \
     --build-arg LABKEY_TEAMCITY_USERNAME=<your username> \
     --build-arg LABKEY_TEAMCITY_PASSWORD=<your password> \
-    --build-arg WNPRC_BRANCH=develop \
+    --build-arg TOMCAT_IMAGE=fb_ \
     -t wnprcehr/labkeyDev:XX.X labkey
 ```

-The LabKey build also requires the official Oracle Java Server JRE image, which is only available via Docker Hub if you accept the terms and conditions of use from Oracle directly.
-In order to get the image, you will need:

-  1. An account on the [Docker store](https://store.docker.com)
-  1. A "purchased" copy of the (free) [Oracle Java 8 SE (Server JRE)](https://store.docker.com/images/oracle-serverjre-8) image.
+The LabKey build depends on the Tomcat image, which can be dowload from Docker Hub or build locally.

 You will also need to login via the Docker CLI (`docker login`) with your username and password from the Docker website.
 Be advised that if you are using `sudo` to execute Docker commands as the super user, you'll need to `sudo docker login` as well.